csg-tokyo/jscall/README.md

 ## Promise

-If a program attempts to pass a `Promise` object from JavaScript to Ruby, it waits until the promise is fullfilled.
+If a program attempts to pass a `Promise` object from JavaScript to Ruby, it waits until the promise is fulfilled.
 Then Jscall passes the value of that promise from JavaScript to Ruby instead of that promise itself (or a remote reference to that promise).
 When that promise is rejected, an error object is passed to Ruby